-If a business acquires certain services from outside South Africa, the services will be deemed to be imported services to the extent that the services are acquired for the purpose of making non-taxable supplies.
-This is intended to take away any VAT advantage of buying those services from outside South Africa.
+If a business acquires certain services from outside South Africa, the services will be deemed to be imported services to the extent that the services are utilized or consumed for the purposes of making non-taxable supplies.

-Businesses are required to account for a notional amount of VAT on a special VAT return (VAT215) covering the period in which the payment was made.
+Vendors are required to account for 14% VAT on imported services on their VAT returns.
+However, non-vendors are required to account for 14% VAT on a special VAT return (VAT215) covering the period in which the payment was made.
+Vendors must declare the VAT in respect of imported services on the VAT 201 returns.
 This VAT cannot be recovered as input tax.

 A tax invoice should contain the following data: